 Ladies’ Market/Tong Choi Street in Mong Kok is one of the most famous street in the world.
 Fa Yuen Street, another street market, is one street behind it.
 Sai Yeung Choi Street, not far from Ladies’ Market, is one of the tourists spots in Hong Kong where you can find local and foreign street performers singing, dancing, and performing their magic tricks.

 Situated in Wong Tai Sin, the district named after the person, Wong Tai Sin Temple is the place where local people worship Wong Tai Sin.
 This temple is graded as a Grade I Historic Building.
 It not only has spiritual value but also historic and architectural values.

 When the crowded city side gets too much, Sai Kung in the New Territories is a great escape.
 It is known as the ‘back garden of Hong Kong’ because it is such a relaxing place to hang out.
 You can get your fix of seafood restaurants here too.

-Cheung Chau is another Island mostly visited by local people as well as tourists.
+Cheung Chau is another of the outlying Islands mostly visited by local people and is one of the tourist spots in Hong Kong, attracting tourists too.
 Cheung Chau Bun Festival, one of the most celebrated festival in Hong Kong, takes place here every year.
-Don't forget to watch the Bun snatching competition if you happen to visit there during the festival.
+For some Hong Kong sightseeing, don't forget to watch the Bun snatching competition if you happen to visit there during the festival.

-For active GatGs you can hike, swim or just enjoy the beautiful scenery in Lamma Island, an outlying island in Hong Kong.
+For active GatGs you can hike, swim or just enjoy the beautiful scenery in Hong Kong at Lamma Island, an outlying island in Hong Kong.
 For cultural GatGs pay a visit to the Lamma Fisherfolk’s Village for a better understanding into the local fishing culture.

 Where To Stay in Hong Kong